amanessinger/AzzyztedRandomData/README.md

 # AzzyztedRandomData
 A library to generate random but plausible test data

-This project is in its embryonic phase.
+This project is in its embryonic phase - and already on hold :)

 There is no useful functionality yet.
-The plan is, to create a Java library that can generate **given names**, **surnames**, **addresses**, **social security numbers** and other such things that tests of or prototypes for applications need.
+The original plan was, to create a Java library that can generate **given names**, **surnames**, **addresses**, **social security numbers** and other such things that tests of or prototypes for applications need.